 Any brand that uses push notifications as a marketing strategy, uses them as a part of a larger campaign, not only to push traffic to their content.
 There are plenty of examples of how push notifications can be used.
-The truth is push notifications are powerful for both websites and mobile apps.
+The truth is they are powerful for both websites and mobile apps.

 Brands like National Geographic and Ford have successfully leveraged this power to get customers engaged with their content.
 The importance of using push notifications for mobile marketing cannot be overstated.
 Just have a look at mobile users statistics: